konradzaba/konradzaba.github.io/_posts/2020-12-13-Endomondo-to-Strava-transferring-workouts.md

 * A limit of 100 requests per 15 minutes
 * A limit of 1000 requests per 24 hours
-* OAuth 2.0 access token, that you need to manually renew after reaching every limit including the 15 minutes one (I don’t know if it applies also to paid version)
+* OAuth 2.0 access token, that you need to manually renew after reaching every limit including the 100 requests per 15 minutes one (I don’t know if it applies also to paid version)

 So it is not going to be a smooth experience, but still I think it is worth a try.
 The prerequisites are: